Get instant quote

 Here are the key advantages and disadvantages of metal 3D printing processes:

-• Metal 3D printing processes can be used to manufacture complex, bespoke parts with geometries that traditional manufacturing methods are unable to produce.
+• Metal 3D printing can produce complex, custom parts with geometries that traditional manufacturing cannot achieve.

-• Metal 3D printed parts have excellent physical properties and the available material range includes difficult-to-process otherwise materials, such as metal superalloys.
+• Printed parts offer excellent mechanical properties, and the material range includes difficult-to-process superalloys.

-• The material and manufacturing costs connected with metal 3D printing are high, so these technologies are not suitable for parts that can be easily manufactured with traditional methods.
+• Material and manufacturing costs are high, so these processes are not suitable for parts that can be made economically with conventional methods.

 Metal 3D printing (SLM / DMLS)